 When riding the yellow bus, students should:

-obey the driver’s instructions as they would obey the principal
+• obey the driver as they would obey the principal

-not throw objects on the bus or at the bus.
+• not throw things on the bus or at the bus

 School Bus Evacuation Drills